ApolloResearch/rib/README.md

 ## Usage

 The core functionality of RIB is contained in the `rib` package.
-Experiments that use RIB are contained in the experiments directory, with the directory encapsulating related files such as configs, scripts, and outputs.
+Experiments that use RIB are contained in the rib_scripts directory, with the directory encapsulating related files such as configs, scripts, and outputs.

 Most experiment scripts take in a yaml config file or a json data file as cli argument.
 These files reside in